-The remuneration committee of the Company (the "Remuneration Committee") was set up for reviewing the Group's emolument policy and structure of the Directors and senior management of the Group, having regard to the Group's operating results, individual performance of the Directors and senior management and comparable market practices.
+The Remuneration Committee was set up for reviewing the Group's emolument policy and structure of the Directors and senior management of the Group, having regard to the Group's operating results, individual performance of the Directors and senior management and comparable market practices.

-Details of the emoluments of the Directors, and the five highest paid individuals during the Fiscal Year 2023 are set out in notes 8 and 34 to the consolidated financial statements.
+Details of the emoluments of the Directors, and the five highest paid individuals during the Fiscal Year 2022 are set out in notes 34 and 8 to the consolidated financial statements.